 Emergency Dentist in Arlington, VA

 Are you having a dental emergency?
-Grace TMJ and Urgent Dental Care Inc provides emergency dental care in Arlington and Ashburn, Virginia, to help get your oral health and smile back on track.
+Grace TMJ and Urgent Dental Care Inc provides emergency dental care in Arlington, Ashburn and McLean, Virginia, to help get your oral health and smile back on track.
 Please call us at 703-469-7435 immediately so that we can make arrangements for you to meet with Dr. Hani Hanna or Dr. Zaher Aymach as soon as possible and get you the care you need.
 Our team will also provide instructions on what to do until you are able to meet with our dentist or oral surgeon.

 A dental emergency can happen to anyone, regardless of age, and can occur unexpectedly during any number of your day-to-day activities, such as playing sports, taking a bad fall, or getting into an accident involving cars or bikes.
 In case of a dental emergency, it is advisable to take some steps to care for the injury before consulting with a dentist.